rubiojr/ergs/docs/README.md

 1. **First Time Setup**
    - Initialize config with `ergs init`
    - Add datasources for your platforms
-   - Run initial fetch with `ergs fetch`
+   - Run initial fetch with `ergs fetch` (migrations applied automatically for new databases)

 2. **Daily Usage**
    - Search your data with `ergs search` (CLI)